MxitarHakobyan/MangoTask/README.md

 # **Kotlin Compose MVI Clean Architecture Test Application**

+🚀 **[Download the APK from the Release Assets](https://github.com/MxitarHakobyan/MangoTask/releases/tag/1.0.0)** to test the app right away!

 This is a modern test application showcasing the power of **Jetpack Compose** and **Clean Architecture** with the **MVI (Model-View-Intent)** pattern.
 The app features a seamless user experience, elegant UI, and robust security practices.

 ---